Check if two piles of coins can be emptied by repeatedly removing 2 coins from a pile and 1 coin from the other

-Given two piles of coins consisting of N and M number of coins, the task is to check if both the piles can be emptied simultaneously by repeatedly removing 2 coins from a pile and 1 coin from the other pile.
+Given two piles of coins consisting of N and M coins, the task is to check if both the piles can be emptied simultaneously by repeatedly removing 2 coins from one pile and 1 coin from the other pile.
 If both the piles can be made empty, then print “Yes”.
 Otherwise, print “No”.

 Approach: The given problem can be solved based on the following observations: